Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 An important step.
 Things only happen when there is a tangible goal for the business.
 MDM drives two main types of value streams:

 1. MDM drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
+It boosts responses to customers and partners.
 2. A longer-term return is the capability to model and simulate how changes affect business performance.
 MDM allows business modelling and testing, which can make analytics a strategic investment.
+It supports acquisition and integration, by ensuring that new systems can adapt to existing data.

 It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of MDM and a broader data strategy.